OktaySavdi/Devops/Gitlab/Java/DevOps-Project5-Gitlab/Install-maven.md

-# Install & configure Maven build tool on Jenkins
+# Install & configure Maven build tool

 Maven is a code build tool which used to convert your code to an artifact. this is a widely used plugin to build in continuous integration